 U.S. exports attributed to USTDA's funding must have a credible and significant linkage to the Agency-funded activity.
 USTDA defines U.S. exports as the amount of U.S. content associated with goods manufactured in the United States or services provided by U.S. companies.
 This definition enables USTDA to make the best estimation of its impact on U.S. jobs based on the U.S. exports attributed to its funding.
 Given this type of analysis, USTDA is confident that its program has a direct and immediate benefit to U.S. companies and supports the creation of U.S. jobs.
 The following measurements are calculated and maintained by the Program Evaluation Office, to determine whether the Agency's objectives are being met:

-Since 1992, the year USTDA was established as an independent agency, the Agency's programs have contributed to over $32.9 billion in U.S. exports.
-To date, in FY 2012, USTDA has identified $2.2 billion in new exports.
-Of this $2.2 billion, $313.8 million in U.S. exports are a result of projects completed in the Agency's post-TYRA years (2010-to-the-present).
+To date, USTDA's programs have contributed to more than $45.8 billion in U.S. exports.
+In FY2013, USTDA identified $2.95 billion in new exports.
+Of this $2.95 billion, $1 billion in U.S. exports are a result of projects completed in the Agency's post-TYRA years (2011-to-the-present).
 These recent U.S. export successes show early wins for U.S. businesses and commitments by the host country to the implementation of USTDA supported activities.
 It is expected as the post-TYRA period projects are implemented USTDA will be able to identify additional U.S. export success which will enable the Agency to better understand where funding has been most successful.